transpect/docx2tex/README.md

 ### download the latest release
 Download the latest docx2tex release [here](https://github.com/transpect/docx2tex/releases)

-…or get source via Git
-You have to add the `--recursive` option in order to clone docx2hub with submodules.
+…or get source via Git.
+Please note that you have to add the `--recursive` option in order to clone docx2hub with submodules.
 ```
 git clone https://github.com/transpect/docx2tex --recursive
 ```